-Once the cake is baked and cooled, you’ll use a pastry brush to coat the cake with butter and then a dusting of cinnamon and sugar.
+Once the bundt cake is baked and cooled, you’ll use a pastry brush to coat the cake with butter and then a dusting of cinnamon and sugar.
 I used coarse sugar, but you can also use regular, granulated sugar. (or powdered sugar for a more “wintery” looking cake!”

 Tips for Making a Bundt Cake

 - Bake at a low temperature for longer to ensure your cake bakes completely but doesn’t burn around the edges.

 - Allow the cake to cool in the bundt pan for at least an hour to cool completely.
-Allowing the cooled cake to sit will make it easier for the cake to come out of the pan.
+Allowing the cooled cake to sit will make it easier for the cake to come out of the cake pan.

 - This cake will freeze well if covered in plastic wrap.
 Just make sure to bring back to room temperature before serving.

 - At room temperature, this cake can be stored for a couple days in an airtight container.